There is no difference between “you need to harness your sacred masculine energy” and “man up, bro.” None.

 The problem with that, besides its inane fallacy, is that such language is what lays the groundwork for phrases like “man up.”
 There is no difference between “you need to harness your sacred masculine energy” and “man up, bro.”
 None.
 The words “sacred” and “masculine” don’t lessen the bludgeoning by binary any more than the words “no offense” make whatever it is you just said less offensive.

 So, let’s get to those archetypes that we love so much.
 Whether they are from Jung or the Tarot, people love to refer to people as “the Warrior” or “the Thinker” or what have you.
-Let’s remove gender altogether from them, instead looking only at the adjectives and verbs.
+Let’s remove gender altogether from them, instead of looking only at the adjectives and verbs.

 If someone says, “summon your inner warrior” they don’t mean to throw on a loin-cloth and sharpen your spear, right?
-They men be courageous, come up with a plan, know what you’re fighting for.
+They may be courageous, come up with a plan, know what you’re fighting for.
 That is a methodical and reasonable approach to facing a challenge.
 It’s not gendered and it’s not a prelude to a pub-fight.
 It’s not “act like you’re Mel Gibson in Bravehart,” it’s “get serious and solve this.”

 I have no idea what someone means when they say summon your “inner goddess.”
 Fifty Shades of Grey forever ruined that phrase, though it was always an eye-roller for me.
 Make people worship you?
 Believe you are better than others?

-Maybe it means be open and receptive to pleasure that you deserve.
+Maybe it means to be open and receptive to the pleasure that you deserve.
 Surrender to feelings that come from some “divine” origin that defies logical explanation?
 I can get behind that.
 But let’s say that.
 You do not have an inner god or goddess.
 I promise.
 Even as a metaphor, it serves to separate us from our humanity, and that is counterproductive at best.

 Think of the archetypes as a collection of attributes that might be useful to hone and harness in order to get to the next stage of the rather long role-laying game that is life.
 A way to figure out how to get through a tough spot.
 A way to think about your behavior.

 There was a time when I would have told you that I like a “manly man.”
-But as time passed, I was forced to look at what that meant, because going after the men who I though were “my type” was leading to exactly the same unpleasant end, time after time.
+But as time passed, I was forced to look at what that meant, because going after the men who I thought were “my type” was leading to exactly the same unpleasant end, time after time.
 I eventually made a list, but it was simply a list of attributes: kind, funny, honest, fit, smart, brave, generous, nurturing and strong; both emotionally and physically.

 The funny thing is, those are the same qualities I look for in friends.
 In business partners.
 In both men and women.
 They have nothing to do with gender, or even whether I am looking for friends or lovers.
 These are simply the qualities I look for in people because my life is better – more fun, less dramatic, safer – when the people in my life possess these qualities.